 FPGA 3D Graphics Engine

-The goal of this project was to have Linux userspace application issue commands to a GPU implemented on the FPGA to render and manipulate 3D objects.
+The goal of this project was to have a Linux userspace application interact with a GPU character device (/dev/gpu0), where the GPU is implemented an FPGA and is able to render and manipulate 3D objects.
 The GPU shares a common bus with other peripherals on the FPGA.

 Results

-The two rendering backends produce very similar visual results.
-The difference in background colour is because there isn’t an easy way to set the background colour on the VGA Subsystem.
+The difference in background colour between DE1-SoC VGA and OpenGL is because there isn’t an easy way to set the background colour on the VGA Subsystem.
 It would require a traversal of the entire framebuffer.

 The VGA Subsystem also uses a more limited 16bit colour scheme compared to OpenGL.